Homeschool – Am I Doing Enough?

 Learning is a lifelong process, so you’re simply laying a foundation, teaching them HOW to learn and to LOVE learning.

-Do you worry about gaps or things your children will miss.
-You will have gaps in your homeschooling, because there is simply too much to learn.
+You will have gaps in your homeschooling because there is simply too much to learn.
 No one can master it all.
 However, when your kids have character and know how to do research, they will be able to fill those gaps by independent learning.

 According to Joyce Herzog, 90% of what a child learns before they enter 7th grade (age 12/13) will be forgotten.
-So during the early years our focus should be to instill a love of learning that they can take with them.
-This love of learning will fill in the gaps they need to know later in life.
+So during the early years, our focus should be to instill a love of learning that they can take with them.
+This love of learning will fill in the gaps they will need to know later in life.

 4. Go back to WHY you are homeschooling, and what your homeschooling goals are.